Rue de l'Etuve

 - MAPS: Google Maps

 Numerous legends have sprung up around this symbolic Brussels figure.
-The most commonly heard is the one of a little boy who, by performing this famous call of nature, reputedly extinguished the burning fuse of a bomb destined for the Grand Place.
+The most commonly heard is that of a little boy who, by performing this famous call of nature, reputedly extinguished the burning fuse of a bomb destined for the Grand-Place.

-In reality, this charming little fountain was erected during the reign of Archiduke Albert and Archiduchess Isabelle to supply drinking water to the neighbourhood.
+In reality, this charming little fountain was erected during the reign of Archduke Albert and Archduchess Isabella to supply drinking water to the neighbourhood.

-Museum of the City of Brussels - King's House
+The Museum of the City of Brussels - Maison du Roi

 Visit our partners' webpages

 - Château de La Hulpe on the Solvay estate

 - Museum of Letters and Manuscripts in Brussels

 - Royal Fine Arts Museums - Musée Fin-de-Siècle Museum